maricsnel/WeeklySQLChallenge/Week 3.md

 FROM CTE
 WHERE plan_id = 0 AND nextsubscription = 4;
 ```
+- A Common Table Expression (CTE) named `CTE` is defined to enrich the "subscriptions" data with an additional column named "NextSubscription".
+The 'LEAD' is used to find out the next subscription.

+- Inside the main `SELECT`:
+  - The calculation `ROUND(COUNT(plan_id)::float / (SELECT COUNT(DISTINCT Customer_ID) FROM Foodie_fi.subscriptions) * 100)` calculates the percentage of customers who churned after a trial period.
+The percentage is rounded to the nearest whole number.
+  - The calculation `COUNT(plan_id)` calculates the count of customers who churned after a trial period.

+- The `WHERE plan_id = 0 AND nextsubscription = 4` clause filters the data to include only rows where the initial plan was 0 (trial period) and the subsequent subscription was 4 (indicating churn).

 | PercentageChurnAfterTrial   | ChurnAfterTrial  |
 |-----------------------------|------------------|
 | 9                           | 92               |

-This query calculates the percentage and count of customers who have churned after their initial free trial period.
-It uses a common table expression (CTE) to identify the next subscription plan for each customer and then calculates the churn rate for those who moved from trial to churn.

 ### 6. What is the number and percentage of customer plans after their initial free trial?
 ```sql